N0SO/moqputils/README.md

        backup of the database.
 Again, the phoMyAdmin tool can help with this.
 Save the exported file somewhere, just in case.

-    9. Once all logs are loaded into the database, start running the QSO checker: python ./qsocheck -c W0MA runs the QSO check for all QSOs submitted by W0MA.
+9. Once all logs are loaded into the database, start running the QSO checker:<br/>
+             python ./qsocheck -c W0MA<br/>
+       runs the QSO check for all QSOs submitted by W0MA.
 A report will be printed showing progress, and a list of VALID qsos will be displayed, followd by a list of INVALID qsos.